-SAO PAULO (AP) — Brazilian soccer club Corinthians, the team turning over its stadium for the first NFL game ever to be played in South America, dislikes anything green so much that its executives tried to paint the field black about a decade ago.
+SAO PAULO (AP) — Brazilian soccer club Corinthians, the team turning over its stadium for the first NFL game to be played in South America, dislikes anything green so much that its executives tried to paint the field black about a decade ago.

 It’s all done in an effort to steer Corinthians fans away from any reference to local rival Palmeiras, the team they have been feuding with for more than a century.

-A club official told The Associated Press on Sunday that the move came after a request by its president, who claimed green was only allowed for visiting teams.
+A Corinthians official told The Associated Press on Sunday that the move came after a request by its president, who claimed green was only allowed for visiting teams.
 The person spoke on condition of anonymity because the person was not authorized to discuss the matter publicly.

 The Packers will play in their traditional white, yellow and green jersey — similar to the colors of Brazil’s national flag.

 “Corinthians and Palmeiras are branches from the same tree.
-The rivalry between them exists since before they played each other for the first time in 1917 and Palmeiras was still named Palestra Italia,” said writer Celso Unzelte, who authored or co-authored 24 books about soccer.
+The rivalry between them exists since before they played each other for the first time in 1917 and Palmeiras was still named Palestra Italia,” said Celso Unzelte, who wrote or co-wrote 24 books about soccer.
 “Corinthians was founded in 1910 and Palestra Italia came four years later after it gathered players of Italian origin from several other clubs in Sao Paulo.
 One was a Corinthians great, Bianco Gambini.
 He became a great for Palestra Italia too, and really soured the relationship.”

 Since Gambini joined Palmeiras, the rivalry between the two Sao Paulo soccer giants only grew as they often played each other for trophies.
 The animosity between them reached a new high in 1969 after a car crash that killed two Corinthians players, 22-year-old defender Lidu and 24-year-old striker Eduardo.